Overacting: Uses

 Some roles require overly exaggerated character acting, particularly those in comedy films.
 For example, the breakthrough roles of Jim Carrey in Ace Ventura: Pet Detective and The Mask (both 1994) saw him portray the lead characters in a very flamboyant fashion, as the script required.
 He has since played relatively straight roles.

 Overacting may be used to portray an outlandish character, or to stress the evil characteristics of a villain.
 Actor Gary Oldman was almost typecast as an anti-social personality early in his screen career: the necessity to express villainous characters in an overtly physical manner led to the cultivation of a "big" acting style that incorporated projection skills acquired during his stage training.
 He noted that he has given "over-the-top" performances, and: "If it's coming from a sincere place, then I think the screen can hold the epic, and it can hold the very, very small."

-Robert Duvall feels it is often appropriate for an actor to "go big" onscreen.
+Robert Duvall felt it is often appropriate for an actor to "go big" onscreen.
 He said, "If you do that within the confines of your temperament, then you can go broad.
 And sometimes when people really are within the confines of their temperament in a broad way, people say they're overacting – and they're not...
 A broad moment can be just as valid as a quiet moment."

 Actor Al Pacino, when challenged with the notion that he overacts, answered: "Well, all actors do, in a way.
 You know what they say: in the theater you have to reach the balcony."
 Pacino suggested that directors serve to rein in screen performances that are too large.